merenlab/anvio/anvio/docs/artifacts/functional-enrichment-txt.md

 This is a TAB-delimited output file that describes enrichment scores and associated groups for functions or metabolic modules in groups of genomes or samples.
-It is produced by either %(anvi-compute-enrichment-scores)s or %(anvi-get-enriched-functions-per-pan-group)s.
+It is produced by either %(anvi-compute-functional-enrichment)s or %(anvi-get-enriched-functions-per-pan-group)s.

 ## General format